abramjos/Writeups/Tracker-SORT/README.md

-Simple tracker(cot the cookies!) for anyone to get started!
+Simple tracker for anyone to get started!

 So lets go!